Joseph Boxhall: Final watch and collision

-When Titanic collided with an iceberg at 11:40 pm on 14 April, Officer Boxhall was on duty but was not on the bridge.
-At the two inquiries held into the sinking in 1912 he stated he was standing on the boat deck just outside the officers' quarters.
-However, in his 1962 BBC interview he stated that he was in his cabin, having gone there to make tea.
+When Titanic collided with an iceberg at around 11:40 pm on 14 April, Boxhall was on duty but was not on the bridge at the time.
+(Note: At the two inquiries held into the sinking in 1912 he stated he was standing just outside the officers' quarters where his cabin was.
+However, in his 1962 BBC interview he stated that he was in his cabin, having gone there to have a cup of tea.)
 Hearing the lookout bell, he headed immediately to the bridge, arriving just after the impact.
-Captain Smith, who had also just arrived on the bridge, assessed the situation as best he could while the senior officers gathered in the bridge.
+Captain Smith arrived almost immediately after Boxhall had, and began to assess the situation.
 Boxhall went off to inspect the damage and on his way down he came across passengers on the forward well-deck playing with ice.

-He went as far as F-Deck and found no damage, but was later intercepted by the ship's carpenter, John Hutchinson, who informed him that the ship was taking water, which was later confirmed by a mail clerk to Boxhall and Captain Smith.
+Boxhall went as far as F-Deck and found no damage, but was later intercepted by the ship's carpenter who informed him that the ship was taking water, which was later confirmed by a mail clerk to Boxhall and Captain Smith.
 On the return trips up, he also noticed light ice scattered across the forward well deck.
+On his second trip down, Boxhall himself saw the damage in the mail hold as well as two of the postal clerks struggling to bring up mail bags.